 The protein encoded by this gene is a type I transmembrane AMPA receptor regulatory protein (TARP).
 TARPs regulate both trafficking and channel gating of the AMPA receptors.
 This gene is part of a functionally diverse eight-member protein subfamily of the PMP-22/EMP/MP20 family.
 This gene is a susceptibility locus for childhood absence epilepsy. [provided by RefSeq, Dec 2010]

 GeneCards Summary for CACNG3 Gene

 CACNG3 (Calcium Voltage-Gated Channel Auxiliary Subunit Gamma 3) is a Protein Coding gene.
 Diseases associated with CACNG3 include Childhood Absence Epilepsy and Juvenile Absence Epilepsy.
-Among its related pathways are Oxytocin signaling pathway and CCR5 Pathway in Macrophages.
+Among its related pathways are Presenilin-Mediated Signaling and Cardiac conduction.
 Gene Ontology (GO) annotations related to this gene include voltage-gated calcium channel activity.
 An important paralog of this gene is CACNG2.

 UniProtKB/Swiss-Prot Summary for CACNG3 Gene